wentasah/lightning_rrt/README.md

 # lightning_rrt
 ROS 2 Jazzy package for obtaining 2D navigation paths using the Rapidly-exploring Random Tree (RRT) algorithm.
+Custom messages for this package can be found in [lightning_rrt_interfaces](https://github.com/david-dorf/lightning_rrt_interfaces)

 ## Installation
 1. Install ROS 2 Jazzy